• Skip to primary navigation

 parking for the National Underground Railroad Freedom Center in Cincinnati

-Parking at the National Underground Freedom Center
+National Underground Freedom Center Parking

-You have several options for parking.
-There is some limited street parking near the museum.
-I would suggest using The Central Riverfront Parking Garage at the Banks (closest) or The Fountain Square Parking Garage (a few blocks).
+I suggest using The Central Riverfront Parking Garage at the Banks (closest) or The Fountain Square Parking Garage (a few blocks).

 The National Underground Freedom Center is located at 50 East Freedom Way, Cincinnati, Ohio 45202